Best cycling socks 2024: Funky and functional top performers

 Thick socks will be warmer but must be worn with shoes that have enough space in them to accommodate the socks.
 Cramming warm socks into close-fitting shoes will cause a lot of discomfort and probably make your feet colder by restricting blood vessels.

-How high should cycling socks be?
+What length should cycling socks be?

-Unless you're looking for cycling socks that promise some aerodynamic advantage, the answer is any height - presuming you're not entering a UCI race.
+Unless you're looking for cycling socks that promise some aerodynamic advantage, the answer is any height - presuming that you're not entering a UCI race.
 If you are you'll need to adhere to its rule that states:

 'Socks and overshoes used in competition may not rise above the height defined by half the distance between the middle of the lateral malleolus and the middle of the fibula head.'

 Outside of competition anything goes with sock height largely governed by taste and fashion.
 Aero socks tend to be tall, as do many 'pro' socks, which have grown in height over the years.
-Likewise some winter socks are designed to cover the entire lower leg, adding another layer of insulation under your bib tights.
+Likewise, some winter socks are designed to cover the entire lower leg, adding another layer of insulation under your bib tights.
 Regular cycling socks typically feature a cuff that is between 3" and 7".

 How do I choose the right socks for me?